 There are eleven entries to the Temple Mount.
 Muslim prayers can enter through ten of them.
 But non-Muslims are not allowed to pass there.
 And for visitors, there is an additional entrance near the Western Wall.

-For a clearer explanation, let’s use the following aerial photo from Davidson Center.
+For a more straightforward explanation, let’s use the following aerial photo from Davidson Center.

 Opening Hours